okyeron/OMX-27/Docs.md

 Bank A is selected by default with the CCs set to controller numbers 21, 22, 23, 24 and 7 (volume).

 The CC's can also be reconfigured on device in the CC Config page, which is found on the last page of the MI Mode parameters.
-You can also configure the CC banks all at once via the web editor.
+You can also configure the CC banks all at once via the [web configurator](https://okyeron.github.io/OMX-27/webconfig/index.html).

 ### Key Switches